librenms/librenms/doc/Extensions/Alerting.md

 - Rule name: The name associated with the rule.
 - Severity: How "important" the rule is.
 - Max alerts: The maximum number of alerts sent for the event.  `-1` means unlimited.
-- Delay: The amount of time to wait after a rule is matched before sending an alert.
+- Delay: The amount of time in seconds to wait after a rule is matched before sending an alert.
-- Interval: The interval of time between alerts for an event until Max is reached.
+- Interval: The interval of time in seconds between alerts for an event until Max is reached.
 - Mute alerts: Disable sending alerts for this rule.
 - Invert match: Invert the matching rule (ie. alert on items that _don't_ match the rule).